 Choose the right weight

-How do you know you have chosen the right weight?
+How do you know how to choose the right weight for an exercise?
 The last couple of reps of the first few sets should feel hard, and the final reps of the final sets should be very challenging.
 If you finish all the reps and feel like you could have done another five then the weight is too light.
 If you can only perform half the target number of reps before your muscles fail then the weight is too heavy.
 Selecting your starting weight for each exercise may require a little trial and error.
 It’s best to start light if in doubt, then increase the weight in subsequent sets, instead of starting too heavy and not being able to finish the set.

 Focus on tempo and tension

-Tempo, or the speed in seconds that you lift and lower a weight for each rep, is crucial if you want to improve your physique because it determines how much tension your muscles must manage, which is one of the biggest factors in promoting muscle growth.
+Tempo, or the time in seconds that you lift and lower a weight for each rep, is one of the seven key weight-training variables that make up a workout, and thinking about tempo is crucial if you want to build muscle and burn fat.
+Why?
+Because it determines how much tension your muscles must manage, which is one of the biggest factors in promoting lean muscle mass growth.
 It is therefore essential you think about tempo when you lift and keep each rep as controlled as possible, without ever jerking the weight around.
 The smoother you can perform each rep, the more tension you place on your muscles the better – and faster – your results.

 Create a mind to muscle link